LandscapeHub/eslint-config/README.md

 ## Usage

 To use this preset, simply extend it in the project `.eslintrc` file.
-See [Configuring ESLint][Configuring ESLint] for details.
+See [Configuring ESLint](https://eslint.org/docs/user-guide/configuring/) for details.
 Any rules can still be overridden.

 ```json